grycap/im/doc/source/tosca.rst

 Advanced properties
 -------------------

+In case that you need a more detailed definition of the networks, you can use the ``tosca.nodes.network.Network`` and ``tosca.nodes.network.Port`` TOSCA normative types.
-Using ``tosca.nodes.network.Network`` and ``tosca.nodes.network.Port``.
-In this case the network definition is detailed setting the set of networks to use and the ports to link the networks with the Compute nodes::
+In this way you can define the set of networks needed in your topology using the ports to link the networks with the Compute nodes::

     ...